 To identify the stages of gamete development, i.e., T.S. of testes and ovary through permanent slides from mice.

-- Permanent slides of T.S. of testes
+- Permanent slides of T.S. of testes.

-- Permanent slides of T.S. of ovary
+- Permanent slides of T.S. of the ovary.

 T.S. of Testes of Mice

 - The testes comprise several seminiferous tubules embedded in the interstitial tissues.

 - Thick fibrous tissues called tunica albuginea cover the testes.

 - It comprises different types of cells from the outside to the lunar in the manner given below:

 Spermatogonia → Spermatocytes → Spermatids → Spermatozoa (sperms)

 - Sertoli cells are located between the germinal cells.

 - The Leydig cells that produce testosterone are present in the interstitial tissues.